Firefighters struggle to reach flood at Oswestry house due to parked cars blocking road, prompting plea from crews

-Firefighters in Oswestry plea for motorists not to block roads after struggling to reach flood at house
+Firefighters in Oswestry plead for motorists not to block roads after struggling to reach flood at house

 Firefighters have pleaded with motorists not to block roads for emergency vehicles after they struggled to get to a flood at a house.

-Crews from Ellesmere were called out to Gittin Street, Oswestry on Saturday evening, but when they arrived on the scene they were met with a road chock-a-bloc with cars.
+Crews from Ellesmere were called out to Gittin Street, Oswestry on Saturday evening (December 13), but when they arrived on the scene they were met with a road chock-a-bloc with cars.

 Sign up for our FREE weekly Nostalgia Newsletter - with scores of archive pictures and exclusive features on the history of Shropshire and Mid Wales - all sent to your inbox every Friday.
 Sign up here

-None of them were parked illegally, but Ellesmere Fire Station have urged motorists to consider whether they are potentially blocking emergency crews from gaining access.
+None of them were parked illegally, but Ellesmere Fire Station has urged motorists to consider whether they are potentially blocking emergency crews from gaining access.

 “However, reaching the dwelling was difficult due to double parking along the road.